joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-04-23
+Not sure how to find a pointer to a display list.
+Maybe try with the Japanese display list at `gDisplayListHead = 0x80339CFC`.
+Would have to refactor uss64 to accept the J rom though.

 ### 2018-04-09
 I have determined that the `_SHIFTL(v,s,w)` macro is equivalent to glank's `gF_(v,w,s)` macro.
 Notice the different argument order.